Jasper2-0/NMNT-Lab-2/README.md

 Our vertex shader takes care of changing the coordinates in 3D space, to 2D space, using the Model View Projection matrix.
 It outputs these to the fragment shader.

 #### Fragment (pixel) Shader
 The fragment shaders operate on the actual pixels of the image.
+It's important to note that each fragment shaders operates in parralel on the pixels of the image.

 This is where we do our actual raymarching, and work with signed distance fields.
+Since this is where the main action happens in this project, I've chopped it into discrete elements that I'll discuss as we go along.

-#####
+##### Setting up variables

     uniform float c0,c1,c2,c3,c4,c5,c6,c7,c8,c9,c10,c11,c12,c13,c14,c15;

     uniform float ofTime;
     uniform vec2 ofResolution;

+First we define the variables that we get from OF.
+Keep in mind that these are updated every frame.
+We get the control values from OSC (c0 thru c15), get the value of the ofTimer, and we store the resolution of the OF window in a 2D vector.

+##### setting an output
     out vec4 fragColor;

+A fragmentshader always has to output a pixelcolor.
+This color is defined in a 4D vector, where the four dimensions map to a RGBA (32bit) pixel value.
+They range from 0 to 1 (in contrast to 0.255 that most people are familar with from web design), and an Alpha value, defining the transperacy of the pixel.

     const float PI=3.14159265358979323846;

+We keep a constant of PI with an appropriate number of decimal places, which we'll use in different spots.

     float speed=ofTime*1.5;

     float plane_x= cos(PI + speed*0.25);